 How much does study abroad cost?

-- A semester abroad is similar in cost to a semester on campus!
+- A semester abroad is similar in cost to a semester at LMU when living on campus!
 For most semester programs, students pay LMU tuition plus a program fee and retain their financial aid.

 - LMU’s faculty-led summer and short-term programs abroad have separate fees, deadlines, and billing policies.

-- Study Abroad financial assistance grants are available, and Pell-eligible students are encouraged to apply for the Gilman Scholarship.
+- Study Abroad financial assistance grants are available, and Pell-eligible students are encouraged to apply for the Gilman Scholarship and Gilman Incentive Grant.

 - Study Abroad is an enriching experience for students of all majors.